We may get commissions for purchases made through links in this post.

 Determine the Cause of Your Cat’s Weight Gain

-Our vet provided us with a weigh in chart and journal that she updated at each visit.
-The journal served as a sort of confessional on which we had to confess when we overfed him or didn’t have time to play with him and we used it to journal when he was just being lazy and wouldn’t play or ripped open a bag of something and fed himself.
-This helped us see the weight gain triggers to know where to target his diet and exercise.
+Our vet provided us with a weigh-in chart and journal that she updated at each visit.
+The journal served as a sort of confessional on which we had to confess when we overfed him or didn’t have time to play with him, and we used it to journal when he was just being lazy and wouldn’t play or ripped open a bag of something and fed himself.
+This along with the instructions below helped us see the weight gain triggers to know where to target his diet and exercise.

 - Set aside two separate 20-30 minute sessions each day for play/exercise and reward your cat for participating.
 You can work the calories and fat intake of a few treats into your cat’s daily allowance of food and use treats in play or as an incentive to play.

 - Make sure to discuss Exercise/Playtime with your vet, particularly if your cat is very obese, as the over-exertion caused by extensive play can harm your cat.
 Calorie intake will need to be adjusted depending on the activity level of your cat.

 Types of exercise to strengthen different muscles of your cat: